NVIDIA/TensorRT-LLM/docs/source/installation/build-from-source-windows.md

 **Prerequisites**

+1. Install all prerequisites (`git`, `python`, `CUDA`) listed in our [Installing on Windows](https://nvidia.github.io/TensorRT-LLM/installation/windows.html) document.
-1. Install Nsight NVTX.
-TensorRT-LLM on Windows currently depends on NVTX assets that do not come packaged with the CUDA 12.2 installer.
+2. Install Nsight NVTX.
+TensorRT-LLM on Windows currently depends on NVTX assets that do not come packaged with the CUDA 12.4 installer.
 To install these assets, download the [CUDA 11.8 Toolkit](https://developer.nvidia.com/cuda-11-8-0-download-archive?target_os=Windows&target_arch=x86_64).

     1. During installation, select **Advanced installation**.